PREF: Phasorial Embedding Fields for Compact Neural Representations: Phasorial Embedding fields

-We instead employ both FFT and numerical integration (NI) to achieve both high accuracy and relatively low complexity.
-Specifically, we first perform 1D FFT along one of the axes $u$ to obtain a intermediate map $\Phasor_v[x^*, v]$, with $x^* = [0, 1, \cdots, M-1]$.
+To tailor our dilated phasor volume, we employ both IFFT and Fourier mapping to achieve high accuracy and low complexity.
+Specifically, we perform 2D IFFT along the non-dilated axes $\rvu, \rvv$ to obtain an intermediate volume, a partially transformed volume, \emph{i.e.},

-where $\langle \cdot \rangle$ is a linear interpolation operation that corresponds to interpolating $\Phasor_v(x, v)$ from the intermediate map $\Phasor_v[x^*,v]$.
-Note that, the length $d$ in the reduced dimension is extremely small (details described in \ref{sec: phaosr volume}).
-Therefore, per-sample numerical integration is very efficient, significantly reducing the training cost.
-Further, different from interpolation in the spatial domain \cite{chen2022tensorf,muller2022instant, sun2021direct, yu2021plenoxels} that results in vanishing high order gradient, such a frequency interpolation scheme, benefits from the periodic characteristic in the frequency domain, and manages to preserve gradients (see Fig \ref{fig:image_regression}).
+Now, each $\rmF[\rx^*,\ry^*,:]$ only stores Fourier coefficients along the dimension $\rz$.
+In the subsequent, linear interpolation and a per-sample hermitian-symmetric Fourier mapping along $\rz$ are conducted:

+where $\widetilde{\rmF}$ is a continuous phasor field bilateral-interpolated from the phasor grid $\rmF$.
+We force the transformed feature to be real quantity by assuming the phasor field to be hermitian-symmetric, \emph{i.e.}, $\widetilde{\rmF}[-\rx, -\ry,-\rk]$ is $\widetilde{\rmF^*}[\rx, \ry,\rk]$, the conjugate of $\widetilde{\rmF}[\rx, \ry,\rk]$.
+Note that the length $\rd$ in the dilated dimension is generally small.
+Therefore, per-sample Fourier mapping is very efficient, significantly reducing the training cost.